MIC-Laboratory/IEEE-NER-2023-EffiE/README.md

 ###### Special NOTE
 To run realtime gesture recognition, follow the "Real Time Gesture Recognition" and "Advanced" section above.

+## Tensorflow Lite (optional)
+Have the finetuned model's weights stored in folder `finetuned`, and run `tensorflow_lite.py`.
+Then, you will see the optimized TF-Lite model in folder `tensorflow_lite`.

 ## Files Overview
 1. Folder -> "checkpoints" contains:
     - A pretrained finetune-base model's weights.